What Are Essential Oils?

 We want to be sure that at every step, from growing the plants, harvesting and distilling, that the utmost care is taken to ensure that the quality of the essential oil is not compromised.
 It is imperative to only use high-quality essential oils grown and distilled without chemicals, harvested at the optimal time, distilled with the appropriate care to produce the highest quality oil possible.

-Heritage Essential Oils uses only the highest quality oils available.
+Hopewell Essential Oils uses only the highest quality oils available.
 All our essential oils are 100% authentic and pesticide free.
 Before purchasing each oil, we verify its quality and will not purchase an inferior oil even if we must wait until the next harvest or longer.

 For more detail on quality, see our Statement of Quality.